 Utilizing a bodymind approach to aromatherapy, Katharine simultaneously addresses a client’s emotional and psycho-spiritual state while dealing with their physical illness or imbalance.
 Since the beginning of her aromatherapy career, she has demonstrated a special affinity for working with fragile populations in the areas of mental health, oncology and palliative care.

 Katharine is a professional member of Alliance of International Aromatherapists (AIA), Associated Bodywork & Massage Professionals (ABMP) and Spiritual Directors International (SDI).
 She is the former national representative for AIA, and has lectured at industry conferences.

-She resides in Dallas, Texas, where she maintains a heart-centered private practice in aromatherapy, specializing in somato-emotional integration, cancer support and women’s issues.
-Katharine also introduced clincial aromatherapy to Baylor University Medical Center's hospice, and currently serves as a hospice consultant.
-She is in the process of completing an intensive internship program in contemplative spiritual direction.
+She resides in Dallas, Texas, where she maintains a heart-centered private practice in aromatherapy.
+Her clients come from all walks of life, but include special populations in somato-emotional integration, cancer support, elder care, hospice and women’s issues.
+Katharine introduced clincial aromatherapy to Baylor University Medical Center's former hospice, and currently serves as a hospice consultant.
+She recently completed an intensive program in contemplative spiritual direction through HeartPaths Spiritual Ministries.
 When not experimenting with essential oils, Katharine can be found herb gardening or practicing ikebana.